cleverscent/Visual-Layout-Generation/README.md

 # Visual-Layout-Generation
+## Jan.
+2024 ~ May.
+2024
+- This research involves having a network comprehend the context between elements in PPT or poster designs, and based on that, reorganize the elements.
-Still working on progress :)
+- Still working on progress :)